cloudui/blogstack/content/post/2021-02-07-my-favorite-android-applications.md

 categories: [Lifestyle, Customization]
 tags: [android, ios, favorites]
 date: 2021-02-07

+description: Lots of gems in a sea of options
 ---

 Android has some fantastic and unique apps, and I thought I'd share a couple of my favorites.
 This blog post was influenced by the one and only Eli Qian.
 You can find the post about his iPhone setup [here](https://www.eliqian.com/post/iphone-home-screen-setup).